Goreme Open Air Museum

 If you have walking difficulties, you might want to skip this one.
 The pavements have big gaps so the ground is very uneven.
 The hill is very steep and the museum overall is not wheelchair accessible.

-History & The Here and Now
+History of Goreme Open Air Museum & The Here and Now

 After the persecution of Christians ended in the era of the Emperor Constantine; St. Basil, the Bishop of Caesarea (ancient city only one hour away from the Cappadocia center) ordered the formation of monasteries following a new system.
 The monasteries were to accept the common folk and talk to them about the teachings of the Lord.
 This new system worked wonders and such monasteries were built all around Cappadocia and Asia Minor.
 This particular monastery housed more than 200 monks and nuns.